You may have heard about siloing or theming and siloing your website using SEO, but what does it mean?

 b) Naming conventions (having a common keyword denominator in the URL)

-c) Common modifiers and anchor text braiding the siloed pages together through targeted internal links to reinforce the pages placement within the tiers of the sites architecture.
+c) Common modifiers and anchor text braiding the siloed pages together through targeted internal links to reinforce the pages placement within the tiers of the website architecture.

 If you pay attention to those three facets, you can use them to triangulate relevance easily to search engines and save yourself the hassle of targeting keywords one by one.
-Siloed pages feed each other and if each page in the silo is fed by deep links from other websites, the entire silo gets the benefit and main theme gets the benefit.
+Pages that are siloed feed each other, and if each page in the silo is fed by deep links from other websites, the entire silo gets the benefit.

 What Does Ring Fencing Mean?